-At Searchspring, our hiring process is extreme, I wrote about it here.
+At Searchspring, our hiring process is extreme.
 This process isn’t for the faint of heart but it is to find the best candidate and in the process we try to remove some basic bias though hiding evaluations from each other and doing a live vote on the candidate.
 We also look to have an interview panel that is very diverse, those interviewing should represent what you view as the ideal group of people.

 What diversity isn’t, is a quota system or targets.
 While we share accountability stats to the company each quarter that shows our progress, we do not set specific quotas.
 Setting quotas or specifying that a role is to be gender specific or racially diverse is just as harmful as what you are trying to prevent.
 Reverse sexism doesn’t suddenly make things better.
 You hire the best candidate available, the trick is to find a way to attract a diverse candidate pool.
 This isn’t easy and requires both posting the job in places where a more diverse pool exists and also by encouraging employees to share it to their network.
 Or heck, writing blogs like this that highlight that we are seeking a truly diverse workforce.